alanhkarp/SitePassword/README.md

 The SitePassword extension can be installed for Firefox most Chromium browsers using the code here.
 (Testing is sparse on Firefox.)
 Simply rename the manifestFirefox.json file to manifest.json, and install the extension using the mechanism provided by your browser.

 You may find a need to debug the extension.
 The service worker, bg.js, and the content script, findpw.js, work normally, but on the Chrome browser the popup, ssp.js, won't stop at breakpoints hit early in its startup.
-Setting the constant _debugMode = true_ in ssp.js to true will make the popup stop at a _debugger_ statement early in the load process.
+Setting the constant _debugMode = true_ in ssp.js will make the popup stop at a _debugger_ statement early in the load process.
 This setting also stops the popup from closing automatically when you mouse out of it.
 This mode also uses a different bookmarks file, allowing you to debug without risking your real bookmarks.

 A number of tests are included with the distribution.
 In keeping with the philosophy of avoiding dependencies, the tests don't use any frameworks.
 To run the tests, edit bg.js and set the constant _testMode = true_.
 Then reload the extension.
 A page will open in a new window.
 Right click on the SitePassword icon and inspect the popup.
 Test results appear on the console.